davyjones1210/e-commerce_recommender_model/README.md

     - anything where there is upselling or cross-selling - a recommender model is used
     - Idea: Simple recommender model
 - Business question: Current recommender needs to be replaced; do some visualizations.
 Ex: 30% of orders are from just 1-2 products.
 Need to increase order count for other products.
+- Basic goal: Growing revenue.
+Pivot to smaller or easier problem but addressing main goal of revenue uplift.
+- Other ideas: Attract more customers/clicks by building customer personas.
+Based on these personas, have a profile you can target to other platforms.
+Have 5-7 good clusters, and based on their purchase trends, build a recommender models and build a customer persona to use on another platform.
+- Have streamlined marketing campaigns for each segments.

 # First review w/ Aditya K